jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 ## Setup

 - Follow along with text if you like (will be copying and pasting code).
+- Review last where we left off (adding tab bar)
 - Create a branch

 ```